Daniel-Gong/daniel-gong.github.io/_pages/cv.md

 Education
 =========

-* PhD student, Cognitive Neuroscience, Yale University, 2023 -
+* PhD student, Neuroscience, Yale University, 2023 -
 * PhD student, University of Oxford, 2021 - 2023 (Moved to Yale with my advisor in 2023)
 * Bachelor of Science, Psychology (Minor in Computer Science), Tsinghua University, 2021 (graduated with highest honors, GPA ranked #1)